mdmccann/simple-web-crawler/readme.md

 ### Getting Started
 Run the following commands from this directory:
-1. `mvn clean compile assembly:single`
+1. `mvn clean package -DskipTests`
 2. `cd target `

 #### Running the JAR